4sf21cs116/login-php/README.md

-🔐 login-php-project
+# 🔐 login-php-project

-A simple and functional Login & Signup system built using PHP and MySQL, designed for beginners learning web development and authentication basics.
+A functional **Login & Signup system** built using **PHP** and **MySQL**, featuring form input validation and user credential handling for a  web-based interface.

+---

-🚀 Features
+## 🚀 Features

-🧾 Signup Functionality
+### 🧾 Signup Functionality
---Register new users using email and password.
+- Register new users using email and password.

---Basic form validation: empty fields, password confirmation.
+- Basic form validation: empty fields, password confirmation.

-🔑 Login Functionality
+### 🔑 Login Functionality
---User authentication based on stored credentials.
+- User authentication based on stored credentials.

---Redirect to a dashboard or homepage after successful login.
+- Redirect to a dashboard or homepage after successful login.

-🛡️ Security Measures
+### 🛡️ Security Measures
---Basic input validation.
+- Basic input validation.

---Feedback for invalid credentials or missing fields.
+- Feedback for invalid credentials or missing fields.

---Session-based login (can be extended with logout features).
+- Session-based login (can be extended with logout features).

+---

-🛠️ Tech Stack
+## 💻 Tech Stack

---Frontend: HTML, CSS
+- **Frontend:** HTML, CSS

---Backend: PHP
+- **Backend:** PHP

---Database: MySQL (via phpMyAdmin/XAMPP)
+- **Database:** MySQL

+---